 We continuously optimize our infrastructure to capture the highest possible MEV rewards.

-The following graph illustrates our performance over the last 60 days.
-Over this time period, Chorus One nodes have captured close to 13.8% more MEV rewards per validator (ETH) when compared to the weighted industry average, observed on Lido.
+The following graph illustrates our performance over a 60-day period.
+Over this time period, Chorus One nodes have captured close to 14% more MEV rewards per validator (ETH) when compared to the weighted industry average, observed on Lido.

 *Please note that this is a snapshot, and that MEV rewards fluctuate as a function of variance and market conditions.
 Please visit Rated Network to view the latest figures.